 Commands, controls, and supervises Air National Guard units within the state.
 State ANG Headquarters is The Adjutant General's senior staff providing information, evaluation, issue resolution, and action recommendations regarding the Air National Guard.
 The commander of the Utah Air National Guard is Brig.
 Gen. Daniel Boyack.

 The 151 Air Refueling Wing is the single largest component and provides personnel to fly, maintain, and support a KC-135R aerial refueling unit.
 The unit flies training missions in the western United States and frequently deploys to worldwide locations in support of on-going combat operations.

 The 151st Air Refueling Wing is based at Roland R. Wright Air National Guard Base in Salt Lake City, Utah.
 The 151st Air Refueling Wing is the host unit for the Headquarters, Utah Air National Guard and associate units.
 The Wing Commander is Col. Kurt Davis.
 The Vice-Wing Commander is Col. Gene C. Buckner.

-Col. Robert Taylor commands the Operations Group, responsible for the operation of the 191st Air Refueling Squadron which provides the aircrew for the aerial refueling mission.
-Col. Susan Melton commands the Maintenance Group and provides all the aircraft generation and maintenance functions for the wing.
-In command of the Mission Support Group, Lt.
-Col. Christina Lock is responsible for all base support functions to include communications, security, civil engineering, personnel, and contracting operations.
+Lt.
+Col. Doug Foster commands the Operations Group, responsible for the operation of the 191st Air Refueling Squadron which provides the aircrew for the aerial refueling mission.
+Col. Robert Taylor commands the Maintenance Group and provides all the aircraft generation and maintenance functions for the wing.
+In command of the Mission Support Group, Col. Christina Lock is responsible for all base support functions to include communications, security, civil engineering, personnel, and contracting operations.